 What is Salesforce Commerce Cloud?

-It’s all there in the name, Salesforce Commerce Cloud (Demandware) – It is a cloud-based eCommerce platform where we can create our eCommerce stores, manage and sell products.
-Because Salesforce’s strong cloud ecosystem backs it, we get ample features and facilities such as Artificial Intelligence-based recommendations, complete infrastructure to share your eCommerce store, among others.
+It’s all there in the name, Salesforce Commerce Cloud (Demandware B2B) – It is a cloud-based eCommerce platform from the commerce cloud market where we can create our eCommerce websites, manage and sell products.
+Because Salesforce’s strong cloud ecosystem backs it, commerce cloud cms gives ample features and facilities such as Artificial Intelligence-based recommendations, complete infrastructure to share your eCommerce store, among others.
 Mubashir Rahman, Frontend developer, would second that for sure “Salesforce is a SaaS (Software as a Service) CRM software hosted on cloud server which makes it a fast and robust.
 It provides you with a complete infrastructure and tools to set up an eCommerce store just with very little effort.
 With its different levels of user access, it also provides development tools for developers and marketing tools for the merchant as well.”
 He says.
 “With its variety of tools, one can concentrate on building an app using Salesforce tools, rather than building the infrastructure and tools from scratch.
 This can save months of time and thousands of dollars.
 Thus it reduces the development and maintenance cost of building an e-commerce store,” he added.

 Who is the typical user of Salesforce Commerce Cloud?